-5) The programmer is the debugger – Programmers are the first and last line of defense against bugs, true, but whatever Mr. Boss might think of the newfangled technology unit tests, debuggers and automated testers are an invaluable time saving resource for even the most simple projects.
+5) The programmer is the debugger – Programmers are indeed the first and last line of defense against bugs.
+But whatever Mr. Boss might think of the newfangled technology unit tests, debuggers and automated testers are an invaluable time saving resource for even the most simple projects.

-6) Keep it simple – The KISS principle applies in almost every area of life and his paragraph here just seems like another chance to talk about how much he does not like OOP.
+6) Keep it simple – The "KISS" principle applies in almost every area of life and his paragraph here just seems like another chance to talk about how much Mr. Boss does not like OOP.

-Not everyone has the same skills or the same way of looking at the world and that is true for programmers as well; not every programmer will be able to shift modes and think of how to model problems and solutions as objects and object interactions, much the same way as not everyone can learn to speak a foreign language fluently.
+Not everyone has the same skills or the same way of looking at the world and that is true for programmers as well.
+Not every programmer will be able to shift modes and think of how to model problems and solutions as objects and object interactions (much like how not everybody can learn to fluently speak a foreign language).

-For people who find it more natural, though, it's much more simple to be able to locate a point in execution based on what they know was happening between the objects.
+For people who find it more natural though, it's simpler to be able to locate a point in execution based on what they know was happening between the objects.

-The fact of the matter is that by using objects and abstracting functionality properly I can easily included entire classes of useful functionality in any number of projects without any modification to behavior, whereas with procedural programming I might find that a function might be useful in many projects but either it or the surrounding logic would have to be changed to fit the new situation.
+The fact of the matter is that by using objects and abstracting functionality properly, you can easily include entire classes of useful functionality in any number of projects without any modification to behavior.
+In juxtaposition to procedural programming where you might find that a function may be useful in many projects, but either it or the surrounding logic would have to be changed to fit the new situation.
 Objects can be extended and only specific behavior modified to meet new needs while keeping the rest of the functionality intact.

-I know that Mr. Boss is a successful and skilled programmer and that this is a topic of much contention between old school programmers and the younger generation of programmers (interestingly, Mr. Boss, I also cut my teeth on BASIC and teaching myself 8086 ASM) but the fact remains that while there is still a time and place for procedural programming code is evolving to add functionality we would not have even thought was possible before.
+I understand that Mr. Boss is a successful and skilled programmer and that this is a topic of much contention between old school programmers and the younger generation. (interestingly, like him I also cut my teeth on BASIC and teaching myself 8086 ASM).
+However, while there is still a time and place for procedural programming, code is constantly evolving to add functionality that we didn't previously even think possible.

-By teaching our compilers to think in terms of objects, something we do naturally every day, we enable brilliant programmers to conceptualize complex systems like neural networks and machine learning.
-I hate to say it, Mr. Boss, but if you are so against learning how to use these new tools properly how can you have a solid opinion of them?
+By teaching compilers to think in terms of objects, something we do naturally every day, we enable brilliant programmers to conceptualize complex systems such as neural networks and machine learning.
+At the end of the day, “Six lessons I learned about writing software” left me with a gnawing question.
+How can somebody so against learning how to properly use these new tools actually form a solid opinion about them?